menacit/practical_cryptography_course/37-ssss.md

 You use _SSS_ to encrypt a passphrase into five shares.

 You set a requirement that three shares are required to decrypt the passphrase.

-In order to decrypt the passphrase/will, at least/any three of the share holders must collaborate.
+In order to decrypt the passphrase/will, at least/any three of the shareholders must collaborate.

 ![bg right:30%](images/37-drones.jpg)

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Steve Jurvetson (CC BY 2.0)" -->
-Sounds like a neat trick, but does anyone use it?
+Sounds like a neat trick,
+but does anyone use it?

 [HashiCorp Vault](https://www.hashicorp.com/products/vault) is one example.